 I have said it before and I will probably say it again, I have never been a fan of eggplant.
-That is until I made Dehydrator Eggplant Bacon and Crispy Coconut Eggplant Nuggets.
-The only exceptions in my book.
-I don’t know what happened to me last night because either I just found one more exception to my eggplant rule or maybe I am actually starting to like eggplant… eek!
+I don't know what happened to me last night because either I just found an exception to my anti-eggplant rule or maybe I am actually starting to like eggplant... eek!
 Whatever happened, I present you with Sweet Korean Eggplant.

 Sound familiar?
 Ever since I posted my recipe for Sweet Korean Lentils a month ago, you guys have been totally obsessed.
 I have been getting tagged in pictures of your lentils on Instagram, snaps were sent to me via snapchat (follow bonappetegan), and I have been hearing rave reviews from friends and family.
 My own best friend has made lentils on repeat!